In 15 minutes or less, you could be relaxing with a bowl of homemade salsa fresca, some tortilla chips, and an ice-cold cerveza.

-This recipe is so easy to throw together, it makes the perfect appetizer for any night!
+This recipe is so easy to throw together, it makes the perfect appetizer for any occasion!
 We know you're going to love the combination of flavors.
 They're:

-If you try this salsa, please rate it and leave us a comment below!
+If you try this salsa fresca recipe, please rate it and leave us a comment below!
 Want to stay up-to-date with new recipes?
 Subscribe to our newsletter or connect with Broke Bank Vegan on social media.
 Happy eating!